-The Giant River Otter in Bolivia
+Giant River Otter of the Amazon

 According to the Red Book of Endangered Vertebrates of Bolivia (2010), the otter is considered an “endangered” species; it is estimated that the country´s population does not exceed 500.
 “These animals have a natural predator which is the jaguar and, in a few cases, alligators, but these only attack the young sporadically.
 If the otter is in danger, it is due to what in reality is its main threat: man”, explains biologist Guido Ayala, Coordinator of Investigation for the Wildlife Conservation Society (WCS).

 During the last decades, the giant otter has rapidly lost its natural habitat in Bolivian due to deforestation: “Although they have resting caves on the banks, the otters build large burrows where they sleep in the forest.
 Unfortunately, timber companies often extract tress without following the integral management plans which stipulate, amongst other things, that 50 meters of forest must be left on the river banks in order to avoid erosion”, adds Mr. Ayala.